Managing the Modern NOC: 10 Tips to Improve Performance and Efficiency This Year

 2. Track Meaningful Metrics to Measure Performance and Utilization

-Many NOCs track metrics to meet their SLAs with clients, but not all choose KPIs that provide visibility into operations, reflecting its size and scale, and clearly demonstrate performance in relation to a set of organization-wide objectives, such as first-call resolution, percentage of abandoned calls, mean time to restore, and the number of tickets and calls handled
+Many NOCs track metrics to meet their SLAs with clients, but not all choose KPIs that provide visibility into operations, reflect its size and scale, and clearly demonstrate performance in relation to a set of organization-wide objectives, such as first-call resolution, percentage of abandoned calls, mean time to restore, and the number of tickets and calls handled

 Consider tracking and reporting on the following metrics to measure the NOC's utilization and efficiency: